kneeble/staticwebsiteazure/content/posts/posts.md

 ### What’s Next?

 This is just the beginning!
 In the coming weeks, I’ll be adding new blog posts and diving deeper into the projects I’m working on.
-I want this site to be a resource for anyone interested in **Aritifical Intelligence** and **tech innovation**.
+I want this site to be a resource for anyone interested in **aritifical intelligence** and **tech innovation**.
 Keep an eye out for exciting updates!

 ### Let’s Connect